 Anxiety, as I’ve said before, puts people on the alert.
 That alert is lived out through physical responses.
 The engine of the body is constantly revving, using up fuel and physical resources, creating emotional and physical depletion.

 If you are struggling with anxiety, The Center • A Place of HOPE is here to help.
 Our team is skilled at navigating these sensitive issues.
-For more information, fill out this form or call 1-888-747-5592 to speak confidentially with a specialist today.
+For more information, view our anxiety treatment program or fill out this form or call 1-888-747-5592 to speak confidentially with a specialist today.